 After the list of actions, there are options for creating a shipment or purchasing a shipping label.

 The default is to just send the order to the ORDERS page - no shipment is created automatically.

-If you also specify a saved carrier selection, then the order will be put onto the READY TO SHIP screen automatically, with the correct saved carrier selection.
+If you also specify a shipping preset, then the order will be put onto the READY TO SHIP screen automatically, with the correct shipping preset.
 All you have to do is click a button to purchase the shipping label.

 The final option, "Purchase and print label", not only creates a shipment but will also purchase the shipping label and print the label.
 This is ShippingEasy's InstantLabel feature.

-The shipping label can only be purchased if you have used a shipping rule to assign a valid saved carrier selection to the order.
-If the assigned printer for the carrier is PDF, then the shipping label will be on the Ready to Print page.
+The shipping label can only be purchased if you have used a shipping rule to assign a valid shipping preset to the order.
+If the assigned printer for the carrier is PDF, then the shipping label will be on the READY TO PRINT page.
 If the assigned printer for the carrier is a ConnectEasy printer, then the label will be sent to the printer.

 Are the rules applied after a shipment is created?